Updated July 6, 2023

 - Discrete: Individually separated and distinct

 How will you publish workbook in Tableau Server?

-Select the ‘Server’ tab login to the required server and site.
-Then you could see the option of ‘Publish Workbook’.
-Click on it and ‘Ok’.
-The workbook gets published to the respective server and site.
+Select the ‘Server’ tab and log in to the required server and site.
+Then you could see the option of ‘Publish Workbook.’
+Click on it and ‘Ok.’

 Tableau is a BI Tool.
 By using this tool, we can convert data into Visualization and a meaningful way to understand the business persons take business decisions.

 It’s user-friendly.
-Why because we are not using any coding just the drag and drop method but we need to think analytically for calculating fields.
-The normal user also he/ she can open and understood the visualizations.
-We will get the reports within a short period of time and we can install them in any OS with no need for any supporting files.
+Why?
+Because we are not using any coding, just the drag and drop method but we need to think analytically for calculating fields.
+The normal user also he/ she can open and understand the visualizations.
+We will get the reports within a short period of time, and we can install them on any OS with no need for any supporting files.
 We can connect with multiple data sources.

-- Diff B/W Excel & Tableau: By using Excel we can see only one report and reports also not much effective but in Tableau, we can see multiple reports in Tableau with different visualizations.
+- Diff B/W Excel & Tableau: By using Excel, we can see only one report, and reports are also not much effective, but in Tableau, we can see multiple reports in Tableau with different visualizations.

-- Ex: If you want to see the Category and year wise we can filter and see the reports within a fraction of time.
-Multiple data we can see on flying but in excel we can’t see multiple reports at a time.
+- Ex: If you want to see the Category and year-wise, we can filter and see the reports within a fraction of the time.
+Multiple data we can see on flying, but in Excel, we can’t see multiple reports at a time.

 This is a guide to Tableau Reporting.
-Here we discuss the Definition, Tableau Architecture, Tableau Products, How to perform Tableau Reporting?.
+Here we discuss the Definition, Tableau Architecture, Tableau Products, and How to perform Tableau Reporting.
 You can also go through our other suggested articles to learn more –